frccode/frccode/docs/Learn/Chapter_5/swerve_control.md

 ## 2. Core Concepts

+Below are some common terms associated with swerve drive:

+### Control Definitions

-**Holonomic Drive Defininition (Swerve)**
+* **Holonomic Drive Defininition (Swerve)**
     - Can move in any direction independent of orientation
     - Each wheel can rotate and steer independently
     - More complex but more capable

-### Control Methods

-**Trajectory Control**
+* **Trajectory Control**
     - Pre-planned or dynamically generated paths
     - Automated movement along specific routes
     - Used for autonomous navigation

-**Teleop Control**
+* **Teleop Control**
     - Direct driver control via joysticks
     - Real-time response to input
     - Used during driver-controlled periods

 ### Swerve Module Components

-Each swerve module consists of:
+* Each swerve module consists of:
     - **Drive Motor**: Controls wheel speed
     - **Steer Motor**: Controls wheel direction
     - **Encoder**: Provides position feedback
     - **Wheel**: The contact point with the ground

-The drive motor, steer motor, and encoder are usually team specific and require their own unique instantiation.
+* The drive motor, steer motor, and encoder are usually team specific and require their own unique instantiation.
     - **Drive Motor**
     - **Steer Motor**
     - **Absolute Encoder**

 ### Key Classes in WPILIB